microsoft/atlas-design/site/src/tokens/colors.md

 ---
 title: Colors
 description: Demonstrating the capabilities of markdown using Parcel 2
-template: ../layout/standard.html
+template: standard
 ---

 # Colors

-This is some content
+This is some content!

 ## Header 2

-This is some more content
+This is some more content.

 ```js
 let hello = 'world';